xxORVARxx/xxORVARxx/Git/Readme GitHub.txt

     Open the 'exclude' file and add the name of the file you want to ignore.
     No .gitignore file is created so it won't be a part of the 'commit'.

+-===- Git Undo -===-

+- To undo all changes in your local repository and get you last commit:
+  (all changes that you made since last commit will be permanently lost)
+    git checkout -- My_File_or_Directory
+    git checkout -- *.cpp *.h